 Many slow websites are not slow because the business is complex.
 They are slow because the page is carrying vanity.

 Oversized images.
 Decorative scripts.
 Unused libraries.
 Heavy sliders.
 Autoplay video.
 Third-party tags.
 Animation without purpose.
-The page becomes a moving truck full of furniture no visitor asked for.
+The page becomes a moving truck full of furniture no visitor asked for — and the visitor waits on the pavement while it unloads.

 Useful weight: product images, proof, clear typography, essential scripts